 Compile Detailed Information About Leads

 You need to have emails to have an email marketing campaign.
 However, over half of marketers have problems collecting quality information about their email contacts.
 Consider using a CRM to track detailed information about your leads—like age, preferences, full name, and other important tidbits.
-The more you know about the person behind each email address, the better the chances you have to convert them.
+The more you know about the person behind each email address, the better the chances you have to convert them—and the better your lead generation campaigns will be.

 Types of Email Content to Create

-There are a handful of overarching themes you create for email marketing campaigns, including
+There are a handful of strategies you can harness for email marketing campaigns, including,

+Reminder emails are a type of drip email campaign.
 Whether you’re sending reminders for chiropractic or dental appointments or CBD products left in abandoned carts, reminder emails are a great email marketing tactic!
-In addition to emailing these customers to remind them to finish what they started, you can add a pixel to your website to track where they go.
+In addition to emailing these customers to remind them to finish what they started, you can add a pixel to your website to track where they go and retarget through PPC or social media ad campaigns.
 Then, you can serve them retargeting ads too to do your best to get them to make a purchase.

 Medical, dental, healthcare, and health and fitness brands have average email open rates—20 to 20–22 percent.
 Hobbies have the highest open rate of any email marketing content.
 If you’re able to connect your company’s mission with your customer’s wants, needs, and preferences, you’ll be able to turn them into loyal customers.
 Say for instance you’re a chiropractor.
 Consider creating email material that’s educational—about active hobbies like running, biking, or climbing that may be made easier by a chiropractic appointment.
 The same goes for CBD oil and dietary supplements.
 Get creative, give your audience something they’ll be interested in that ties to your bottom line, and see how it works for you!